 Wow, what a wild ride the markets have been going through.
 The big question on all traders’ and investors’ minds is whether or not this is the beginning of a bear market.
 There is no doubt that the current bull market is extremely fragile.
 An environment of lackluster earnings and sharp reactions to news while waiting for the Fed to cut or not cut rates has been setting everyone on edge.

 Some time ago I wrote about two moving averages that can be applied to the weekly chart of the S&P 500 to indicate a potential change in trend and confirm the beginning of bull and bear markets.
-Let’s review the use of those indicators and apply them to the current market condition.
+Let’s review the use of those bear market indicators and apply them to the current market condition.

 The 40 week simple moving average, (40 SMA) is the same as the popular 200 day moving average that is talked about in books and television.
 When price closes below that average, it is a sign that investors are getting nervous.
 It is not a signal for a bear market but is a warning.
 When prices close back above the 40 SMA, this is not the signal for the bull market beginning but does indicate that buyers are entering the markets again.